Tres-cool/ERC-Cool/README.md

 **Disclaimer:**
 Tres Cool is not liable for any outcomes from using ERC-Cool.
 Always DYOR.
 We're here to innovate, not litigate!

 **ERC-Cool is more than code; it's cool.
-Implementing it into your porject says a lot about you.**
+Implementing it into your project says a lot about you.**